scala/docs.scala-lang/_overviews/scala3-contribution/procedures-inspection.md

 ## Obtaining debug output from the compiler

 There are many compiler options that provide verbose debug output when compiling a file.
 You can find the full list in [ScalaSettings.scala] file.
-One particularly useful one is `-Xprint:<phase-name>` or `-Xprint:all`.
+A particularly useful one is `-Xprint:<phase-name>` or `-Xprint:all`.
 It prints trees after a given phase or after all phases.
 As described in the [compiler lifecycle][3] each phase transforms the trees and types that represent your code in a certain way.
 This flag allows you to see exactly how.